Get alerts of updates about «Advice to specific sectors»

-There is no evidence that COVID-19 viruses have been transmitted via drinking water or for how long the virus survives in surface water.
+There is no evidence that SARS-CoV-2 virus has been transmitted via drinking water or for how long the virus survives in surface water.

 Norwegian waterworks normally use chlorine, UV radiation or ozonation as a disinfection method.
 These disinfection methods are effective against most disease-causing viruses, and the World Health Organization concludes that the common disinfection methods used (chlorine and UV) are also sufficient to inactivate this virus.

-- Standard precautions and procedures used for other diseases that can be spread via wastewater are sufficient.
+- Use standard precautions and procedures that are used for other diseases that can be spread via wastewater

 - In rare cases, breakages and leaks occur in the water mains and wastewater can enter drinking water pipes.
 It is then common practice to issue warnings to boil water, and people will be informed that the water should be boiled or not drunk.